miura/NEUBIAS_AnalystSchool2020/NEUBIAS_BioimageAnalystSchool2020.md

 - Components and algorithms used: discuss alternatives
 - The overall design of the workflow: could there be better ways, better tools?

-Finally, participans work by groups, to do modifications / replacements / implement / benchmark based on their own idea.  for example:

--

 In **Advanced Usage of Workflow Components**, invited experts present in-depth explanation about workflow components, and explain effcient access to the API (We call this **API-beating**).
 This training is aiming to encourage participants to expand their skill and technique to utilize cutting-edge components in their workflow they construct in future.

-In **Implementation**, participants are split into several groups, and each group make trials based on their own idea to do modifications / replacements / benchmarking.
+In **Worlflow Deconstruction by Students**, participants are split into several groups, and each group make trials based on their own idea to do modifications / replacements / benchmarking.
 For example:

 1. The full workflow running in different ecosystems
 2. a part of the workflow replaced with a different component.